 Even though a persecuted Christian’s life may be filled with physical and emotional pain, there is eternal glory waiting for them in heaven.
 Jesus never promised any follower an easy life.
 He even tells us to expect pain and trials.
 But He also promises that one day there will be peace forever with Him.
 Not only will we receive crowns of righteousness for our faithfulness, but we also will receive the greatest gift of all: an eternity with Christ.

-During the International Day of Prayer for the Persecuted Church on Nov.
-4, meditate on some of these verses as you pray for Christians undergoing hardships.
+During the International Day of Prayer for the Persecuted Church, meditate on some of these verses as you pray for Christians undergoing hardships.
 Sometimes we have no words for what to ask God; that’s when we need to search His Word and see what He says about persecution.

 Check out our website for more resources and prayer guides to help you as you intercede for fellow believers.
 There, you’ll also discover another powerful way you can help your persecuted brothers and sisters — by providing Bibles where few exist.